wcyuan/Elevens/Starter/Activity8_Starter_Code/questions.md

 methods are implemented in ElevensBoard.
 Do they cover all the differences between Elevens, Thirteens, and Tens as discussed in question 1?
 Why or why not?

+Yes, they seem to cover the differences.
+For example, there is a method to detect whether another play is possible, which would be different for each game, and that is left for the subclass to decide how to do it.
+On the other hand, once you have that, the logic for determining whether the game is won is the same for all the games, so that is implemented in Board.